solilius/confessbook/README.md

 # Confessbook

-a confessions manager for Facebook conffessions pages, allowing you to handle confession's posting and scheduling in a more orgenized way.
+a confessions manager for Facebook confessions pages, allowing you to handle confession's posting and scheduling in a more orgenized way.

 #### Table of Contents